FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 failures.
 As most provisioning methods permit unauthenticated devices to gain network access, these methods have a substantial potential for abuse by malicious actors.
-As a result, the limited network needs to be designed assuming that it will be abused by malicious actoes.
+As a result, the limited network needs to be designed assuming that it will be abused by malicious actoer.

 A limited network SHOULD also limit the duration of network access by devices being provisioned.
 The provisioning process should be fairly